SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ![](images/statuspage_2_new.png)

 **(3 a)** **Page Configuration**
-- Give your StatusPage a **Name**
+- Give your Status Page a **Name**
-- Enter the **Page Hostname** (eg: status.yourcompany.com or www.yourcompanystatus.com) where you want to host the StatusPage
+- Enter the **Page Hostname** (eg: status.yourcompany.com or www.yourcompanystatus.com) where you want to host the Status Page
 - Copy the `CNAME` information
 - Click on **Save & Next** button

 ![](images/statuspage_3_new.png)

 **(3 b)** **Service Configuration**
-- Select the Services which you want to display in your StatusPage and provide a suitable _Alias_ for them
+- Select the Services which you want to display in your Status Page and provide a suitable _Alias_ for them
-- You can also enable the checkbox **Select all services** to display your entire list of Services in your Team on the StatusPage
+- You can also enable the checkbox **Select all services** to display your entire list of Services in your Team on the Status Page
-- Click on **Save & Create** to create the StatusPage
+- Click on **Save & Create** to create the Status Page

 ![](images/statuspage_4_new.png)

-**Note:** If the selected Service is dependent on other Services, then its dependent Services will also automatically be displayed in the StatusPage.
+**Note:** If the selected Service is dependent on other Services, then its dependent Services will also automatically be displayed in the Status Page.

 ![](images/statuspage_5_new.png)

 ## Setting CNAME record

-When you try to view your StatusPage by clicking on the StatusPage or by visiting the `Page Hostname`, it will not be visible.
+When you try to view your Status Page by clicking on the Status Page or by visiting the `Page Hostname`, it will not be visible.

 ![](images/statuspage_7.png)

 You would have to first add a CNAME record in your DNS Provider for the Page Hostname and point it to `status.squadcast.io`.

-**Note**: This step is necessary for you to complete irrespective of whether you are looking to have a [Public StatusPage or a Private StatusPage](https://support.squadcast.com/docs/statuspage#types-of-statuspage).
+**Note**: This step is necessary for you to complete irrespective of whether you are looking to have a [Public Status Page or a Private Status Page](https://support.squadcast.com/docs/statuspage#types-of-statuspage).

 {{site.data.alerts.blue-note-md}}
 **Note: CAA Records Setup**

-All our StatusPages are served via `https` and we use a certificate generated by Letsencrypt, so if you had setup CAA record, please add `letsencrypt.org`  to the CAA record list, if not added already.
-This will prevent certificate issues for your StatusPage.
+All our Status Pages are served via `https` and we use a certificate generated by Letsencrypt, so if you had setup CAA record, please add `letsencrypt.org`  to the CAA record list, if not added already.
+This will prevent certificate issues for your Status Page.
 {{site.data.alerts.end}}

-Once, the CNAME record has been added successfully, you can view the StatusPage by clicking on its name from the **StatusPage** tab.
+Once, the CNAME record has been added successfully, you can view the Status Page by clicking on its name from the **Status Page** tab.

 ![](images/statuspage_6_new.png)

-You will be able to view your StatusPage like shown in the image below.
+You will be able to view your Status Page like shown in the image below.

 ![](images/statuspage_8_new.png)

-## Customizing your StatusPage
+## Customizing your Status Page

 ### Update Header (Logo & Status Heading)